koenhoeymans/AnyMark/Documentation/index.md

 A paragraph is formed by text preceded and followed by a blank line.

-	CODE:
 	This is a paragraph.
 It is followed by a blank line.

 	This is also a paragraph.
 It is preceded by a blank line.
 It is not followed by a blank line because it is the end of the virtual file.

 Indentation can be used to make the document more readable.